isabella232/sc_Charts/2 - Styling/2 - Script.markdown

 }
 ```

-The values that are passed to this method aren't from my data; rather, they're the values that display along the axis the formatter is attached to.
+Now the values that are passed to this method aren't from my data; rather, they're the values that display along the axis the formatter is attached to.
 For this vertical axis, I simply want to format the numbers so they're prettier and easier to read in such a confined space.
 For that, I initialize a `String` with a scaled value, formatted with truncation at the decimal point.

 ```swift
    return String(